Python module

 compute_log_probabilities_ragged()

-max.pipelines.lib.log_probabilities.compute_log_probabilities_ragged(*, input_row_offsets, logits, next_token_logits, tokens, sampled_tokens, batch_top_n, batch_echo)
+max.pipelines.lib.log_probabilities.compute_log_probabilities_ragged(device, model, *, input_row_offsets, logits, next_token_logits, tokens, sampled_tokens, batch_top_n, batch_echo)

 Computes the log probabilities for ragged model outputs.